Rohankumarhubballi07/M2-EmbSys/project/1_Requirements/README.md

  * Calaculating distance using ultrasonic sensor.
  * Controlling the servo motor angle.
- * Provides the motor angle.
+ * Provides the motor angle and displaying it on LCD display.
- * Detects the obstacle range.
+ * Detects the object range in all possible direction.

  ## State of art / Research